chandak-Shubham/R-134a-Thermodynamic-3D-Visualization/README.md

 ## Core Features

 ### 1. Thermodynamic Data Generation
-- Generated P–v–T data for R-134a using the **Cantera** real-fluid library
+- Generated P–v–T data for R-134a using the **Cantera** real-fluid library.
-- Covered subcooled liquid, two-phase, and superheated vapor regions

 ### 2. 3D Visualization
-- MATLAB-based visualization of the liquid–vapor dome
+- MATLAB-based visualization of the liquid–vapor dome.
-- Clear identification of phase regions and critical point behavior
+- Clear identification of phase regions and critical point behavior.

 ### 3. CSV to STL Conversion
-- Converted thermodynamic point-cloud data into a 3D surface mesh using Python
+- Converted thermodynamic point-cloud data into a 3D surface mesh using Python.
-- Generated a high-resolution STL model of the P–v–T surface
+- Generated a high-resolution STL model of the P–v–T surface.

 ### 4. Mesh Processing and 3D Printing
-- Mesh repair, simplification, and enclosure using **Blender**
+- Mesh repair, simplification, and enclosure using **Blender**.
-- Fabricated a physical 3D model using PLA filament
+- Fabricated a physical 3D model using PLA filament.

 ### 5. Refrigeration Cycle Analysis
-- Studied the vapor-compression refrigeration cycle using R-134a
+- Studied the vapor-compression refrigeration cycle using R-134a.
-- Calculated system performance parameters including **COP (~3.9)**
+- Calculated system performance parameters including **COP (~3.9)**.

 ---